Police: fleeing suspect crashes into another vehicle, kills one

 “I hate it for the innocent person in that car, but we’re actively trying to find the driver of that vehicle so he can be investigated and prosecuted,” Jump said.

-Sometime before 3:15 p.m., Sheriff’s deputies identified a vehicle involved in a chase last week in the Arco neighborhood said Jump.
-The suspect eluded city and county police and deputies at that time, he said.
-When deputies located the same vehicle today and witnessed “illegal activity going down” nearby, they approached the suspect, who then jumped into the vehicle and sped off, Jump said.
+When deputies located the same vehicle today and witnessed “illegal activity going down” nearby, they approached the suspect, who jumped into the vehicle and sped off, Jump said.